-George Craft, Department Chair ■ Julie Cahill, Administrative Support Coordinator ■ Tahoe Hall 3080 ■ (916) 278-6206 ■ www.csus.edu/hist
+Christopher Castaneda, Department Chair • Julie Cahill, Administrative Support Coordinator • Tahoe Hall 3080 • (916) 278-6206 • www.csus.edu/hist

-The CSUS History Department also has an extensive master's program, offering degrees in a Standard Program, a History/Humanities Concentration, and the Public History Option.
+The Sacramento State History Department has an extensive master's program, offering degrees through the Standard Program, a History/Humanities Concentration, and the Public History Option.
+The History Department also offers a joint Ph.D. in Public History in cooperation with the University of California, Santa Barbara.
+Applications for admission are available at the UC Santa Barbara Department of History.